home-assistant/home-assistant.io/source/_integrations/harmony.markdown

 ### Configuration file

-Upon startup one file will be written to your Home Assistant configuration directory per device in the following format: `harmony_ip.ad.re.ss.conf`.
+Upon startup one file will be written to your Home Assistant configuration directory per device in the following format: `harmony_UNIQUE_ID.conf`.
 The file will contain:

 - List of all programmed activity names and ID numbers
 - List of all programmed device names and ID numbers